giongto35/cloud-game/README.md

 **Video demo**: https://www.youtube.com/watch?v=GUBrJGAxZZg

 ## Introduction
-This project aims to bring the most modern and convenient gaming experience to users as well as experiement the performance of Cloud-gaming technology.
-Theoretically, games are hosted on remote servers and media are streamed to the player in an optimal way to ensure the most comfortable user interaction.
-It opens the ability to play any retro games on your browser directly, which are fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
+This project aims to experiment Cloud-gaming performance with [WebRTC](https://github.com/pion/webrtc/) and [libretro](https://www.libretro.com/), as well as trying to deliver the most modern and convenient gaming experience through the technology.
+Theoretically, games are run on remote servers and media are streamed to the player optimally to ensure the most comfortable user interaction.
+It opens the ability to play any retro games on web-browser directly, which are fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
 This flexibility also enables online gaming experience to retro games.

 ## Try the service at
 **[http://cloudretro.io](http://cloudretro.io)**
 *Chrome and Chrome on Android is recommended.
-It's not working on Iphone and some other explorer.
-Click help button to see keyboard mapping.*
+It's not working on iPhone and some other explorers.
+Click help button in the game UI to see keyboard mapping.*

-\*In ideal network condition and less resource contention, the game will run smoothly as in the video demo.
-Because there might be insufficient self-host servers in US East, US West, Eu, Singapore, you may experience some latency issues + connection problem.
-Please retry later in less peak hours.
-You can try hosting your own service following the instruction the next section to have a better sense of performance.
+\*In ideal network condition and less resource contention on servers, the game will run smoothly as in the video demo.
+Because I only hosted the platform on limited servers in US East, US West, Eu, Singapore, you may experience some latency issues + connection problem.
+You can try hosting the service following the instruction the next section to have a better sense of performance.

 Screenshot | Screenshot
 :-------------------------:|:-------------------------: